MatthewHq/Spotify-Festival-Analytics/README.md

 # Spotify-Festival-Analytics
-### Node.js project for interacting with Spotify api
+### Node.js project for using Spotify api
 to be used for analyzing a festival lineup of artists and helping with where to look for what aspect
+### Make sure to scroll to "Module Walkthrough" for more program specifics

 * NO HELPER LIBRARIES USED, only native node.
   * Decided to go a little purist on this one with the libraries after trying out spotify's own recommended starting guide and realizing that it was using a recently deprecated    module: "request"